 2) Consider the Acronym Translation’s Context

-Is it a general article that will be read by the general public?
-Is it a government document that will be read by experts in a specific field of study?
+Is it an article that will be read by the general public?
+Is it a legal document that will be read by experts in a specific field of study?
 If industry experts are the audience, then they may already be familiar with certain acronyms.